Home>Heroin Addiction Treatment

 The Physical Signs of Heroin Use

-Lastly, heroin can have many lasting physical effects on those living with the disease.
+Lastly, those using heroin can experience physical dependence on the drug, with many lasting physical effects and health problems.
 For those injecting heroin, small puncture wounds and bruises on the body are common, known as “track marks.”
 These can be common around injection sites, either on the forearms or in places easier to hide, such as thighs or the soles of the feet.
-A loved one may also begin wearing out-of-season clothes or accessories to cover up these areas or using makeup to conceal these bruises or scabs.
+A loved one may also begin wearing out-of-season clothes or accessories to cover up these areas or using makeup to conceal bruises or scabs.

 Compromised hygiene routines are also common in those living with the disease, from thinning hair to skipping general cleanliness or wearing dirty clothes for multiple days.
 Scabs on the skin from excessive scratching are also common, as are sudden weight loss, chronic pain, gastrointestinal issues, sweating, and chills.